 In establishing an industrial membership agreement, the ERC must balance the need to keep the agreement as simple and straightforward as possible so as to make a single agreement palatable to the many companies the ERC will engage as industry partners vs. the need to assure that the document equitably addresses all of the critical elements of such an agreement to avoid downstream lack of clarity on terms and conditions (e.g., IP management and publication rights).
 In order to assist in this important activity, NSF has established a Gen-3 Membership Agreement Checklist to guide new ERCs in necessary elements of a membership agreement.
-The NSF Gen-3 Membership Agreement Checklist requires that ERCs consider the following in establishing industrial membership agreements[1].
+The NSF Gen-3 Membership Agreement Checklist requires that ERCs consider the following in establishing industrial membership agreements3.
 Specifically, does the agreement:

-- 1. Function as an ERC-wide membership agreement, encompassing the lead and core partner universities - 2.
-Define which institutions are considered lead and core partner universities in the ERC and their responsibilities to the ERC - 3.
-Define the types of organization that are allowed to join the Industrial Advisory Board (IAB) and specify the following IAB responsibilities to the ERC: - 1. meets a minimum of twice a year; - 2. develops an annual Strengths, Weaknesses, Opportunities, and Threats (SWOT) analysis; - 3. participates in NSF annual reviews of ERC performance and plans and present the IAB SWOT; and - 4. provides input on strategic research and education plan, ongoing project performance, and proposed project plans.
+- 1) Function as an ERC-wide membership agreement, encompassing the lead and core partner universities - 2) Define which institutions are considered lead and core partner universities in the ERC and their responsibilities to the ERC - 3) Define the types of organization that are allowed to join the Industrial Advisory Board (IAB) and specify the following IAB responsibilities to the ERC: - a) meets a minimum of twice a year;